ebears/wotlk-addon-config/README.md

 # 🛠️ 'World of Warcraft: Wrath of the Lich King' Addon Config
 ❗ Addons are within [/Interface/Addons](https://github.com/ebears/wotlk-addon-config/tree/main/Interface/AddOns).\
-❗ My saved addon settings are inside [/WTF](https://github.com/ebears/wotlk-addon-config/tree/main/WTF).\
+❗ My saved addon settings, game config, and keybinds are inside [/WTF](https://github.com/ebears/wotlk-addon-config/tree/main/WTF).\
 ❗ My ElvUI settings are in the [WoW Elvui Config.md file](https://github.com/ebears/wotlk-addon-config/blob/main/WoW%20Elvui%20Config.md).

 🤔 My Warcraft graphics settings are beyond the Ultra preset, so changing any graphics settings *will* revert any of these custom changes.
 These are kept within the [/WTF/Config.wtf file](https://github.com/ebears/wotlk-addon-config/tree/main/WTF/Config.wtf).
 Big credit to eldarix#6195 in the [ChromieCraft discord](https://discord.com/invite/BYtPEacERr) for sharing these settings. ❤️ I've just added a couple lines to enable Fullscreen Windowed mode.